MissionCriticalCloud/cosmic/cosmic-client/README.md

 * `env`: This option expects an environment variable named `CLOUD_SECRET_KEY`, containing the encryption key, to be defined and available
 * `web`: This options expects the key to be delivered via socket on port `8097`

+For configuring high-availability at the data base level, the property `db.ha.enabled` must be set to true, and the remaining properties in that section must be set accordingly.

-By default the management server will assume that it operates in region 1 (the deault region in a single region setup).
+By default the management server will assume that it operates in region 1 (the default region in a single region setup).
 To enable multiple regions, set the property `region.id` to the correct value.

 ### Tomcat configuration